syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 # Load more

 SfCalendar provides support to display an interactive view when the calendar view changed, or schedule view reaches its start/end offset.
-You can use [loadMoreViewBuilder] () builder to display the view while load appointments in calendar.
+You can use [loadMoreViewBuilder]() builder to display the view while load appointments in calendar.

-You should use the [loadMoreWidgetBuilder] () method to load more appointments and then notify the calendar about the changes.
-The loadMoreWidgetBuilder can be called to load more appointments from this builder by using the loadMoreAppointments function which is passed as a parameter to loadMoreViewBuilder
+You should use the `loadMoreWidgetBuilder` method to load more appointments and then notify the calendar about the changes.
+The `loadMoreWidgetBuilder` can be called to load more appointments from this builder by using the loadMoreAppointments function which is passed as a parameter to loadMoreViewBuilder.

 {% tabs %}
 {% highlight Dart %}